Plan a Visit

 Tours

-There are free OPW guided tours every Wednesday at 2.00pm from the 25th of April to the end of October.
-The meeting point for the tours is inside the gates of the car park at the Irish National War Memorial Gardens.
-For further information about the tours contact us on 01 6770095.
+There are Free OPW guided tours that take place on Wednesdays only, at 11.00am, from 12th April to 25th October 2023.
+The meeting point for the tours is inside the gates of the car park.

 Visit